 Let's Get Lost

-A thin-caned species of this giant grass can grow so densely that you can hide in it, as this man demonstrates by placing his bicycle in the bamboo forest near the restaurant where he works.
+A thin-caned species of giant grass can grow so densely that you can hide in it.
 In a backyard, neighbors would have to use a chainsaw to cut through bamboo this thick just to sneak a peek.

 Types of Bamboo